G1ANT-Robot/G1ANT.Addon.Selenium/G1ANT.Addon.Selenium/Commands/SeleniumAlertActionCommand.md

 For more information about `if`, `timeout`, `errorcall`, `errorjump`, `errormessage` and `errorresult` arguments, see [Common Arguments](G1ANT.Manual/appendices/common-arguments.md) page.

+> **Note:** the `selenium.` commands require opening a browser with the `selenium.open` command first, and they refer to the browser’s first tab by default.
+If you have more tabs opened and want to use the `selenium.` commands on a tab other than the first one, use the `selenium.activatetab` command to change the active tab.

 ## Example

 In the following example, the robot opens Chrome, runs a Javascript, which brings up a confirmation message and after a 2-second delay, confirms this message (equivalent of clicking OK):